neuropathbasel-pub/CnQuant/README.md

 - remote_server_results_directory: directory on remote directory where CNV results will be stored in compressed parquet format.
 For CQcase running on a remote server via CQmanager.
 - remote_server_summary_plots_base_directory: summary plots will be stored here on the remote server.
 For CQall running on a remote server via CQmanager.

+**Permission settings**
+- LOCAL_USER_ID: local user ID for executing containers with.
+Required for file permissions.
+- LOCAL_GROUP_ID: local group ID for executing containers with.
+Required for file permissions.
+- REMOTE_USER_ID: remote user ID for executing containers with.
+Required for file permissions.
+- REMOTE_GROUP_ID: remote group ID for executing containers with.
+Required for file permissions.

+**Logger settings**
+- log_level: severity level of log outputs.
+Default is error.

 **CQcalc-specific settings**
 - minimum_idat_size: set here minimum IDAT size in MB per file.
 Default is 1.
 Note: For more stringent filtering (many IDAT file types are larger than 1 MB) increase according to expected file size.
 - minimum_number_of_reference_samples: minimum number of reference samples per array type for the analysis